The Mechanik: Plot

-British mercenary William Burton (Ben Cross) offers to take a prostitute, Natalia, away with him after "a job," but she refuses.
+British mercenary William Burton offers to take a prostitute, Natalia, away with him after "a job," but she refuses.
 He stumbles, drunk, into his apartment, where he is confronted by Nick.
 After sobering him up, Nick takes him to the club where Sasha hides out.
 Nick immediately attacks the guards and demands to see Sasha despite Burton's insistence they play it cool.
 Burton pulls him away and says they will return the next night; Burton fears Nick has compromised their mission.

 The following night, Natalia lets Nick, Burton and a group of Russian mercenaries (Yuri, Sergei, Alexi, and Pavel) into the club.
-They find Julia, strung out, and escape the club in a shootout where only 2 of the Russian mercenaries, Yuri (Asen Blatechki), and Sergei (Antony Argirov) survive; Sergei has been badly wounded in the leg.
+They find Julia, strung out, and escape the club in a shootout where only two of the Russian mercenaries, Yuri, and Sergei survive; Sergei has been badly wounded in the leg.
 They begin driving to the Finnish border and Sasha's thugs give chase.
 Nick buys them time by luring the thugs into a tunnel, changing cars and setting off a bomb.

 The group stop at a farm house to tend to Sergei then proceed to the border which has closed for the night; they stay with their contact, Misha, one of Nick's former Spetsnaz soldiers.
 Sasha stops at the farm house and determines Nick is headed for the border and he continues to chase them.
 The next morning, Sergei dies of his injuries, and Sasha arrives and Nick's group (Burton, Yuri, and Misha) prepares for a fight.
 Sasha tries to lure Burton out by bringing Natalia, whom he kills, angering Burton.
 Nick and his group split up and begin picking off Sasha's men.
 Finally, Nick confronts Sasha, who grabs Julia.
 She scratches his face to distract him and Nick shoots his leg; he crawls away but Nick executes him with a shot to the head.

 Burton and Yuri accompany Julia across the border to Finland where she is reunited with her mother.
 Nick walks away from the village to Saint Petersburg, his path unknown.